ministryofjustice/form-builder/documentation/building/building.md

 Form Builder uses [specification data](about-data#specification-data) to create [service data](about-data#service-data) that is used to generate a service that collects [user data](about-data#user-data).

-## Specifications
+## Specifications and Components

-Specifications for components and pages are defined as [JSON schemas](../specifications/schemas.md)
+Specifications for components and pages are defined as [JSON schemas](../specifications/schemas.md).

-## Core components

-The core components are defined in [fb-components-core](https://github.com/ministryofjustice/fb-components-core)
+Specifications and components are contained in [fb-components](https://github.com/ministryofjustice/fb-components)

 ## Editor